 Nepeta sphaciotica is a perennial herb that grows among metamorphic calcareous rock in a sheltered place on a summit area at 2200-2300 m altitude.
-It is a local endemic of Lefka Ori and the single existing population is located at an inaccessible and windy site on the northern slope of Mt.
+Is a local endemic of Lefka Ori and the single existing population is located at an inaccessible and windy site on the northern slope of Mt.
 Zvourichti.
 It is an endangered plant species due to grazing that combined with the extremely local distribution (small population) makes it vulnerable to any local inadvertent impact and to random processes.
 Knowledge about the genetic structure of Nepeta sphaciotica through the isolation of microsatelllite loci and their characterization in the population of the species will be valuable for its conservation.
-For comparative purposes, we also included in our study the closely related species Nepeta troodi present in Cyprus.